MystenLabs/sui/crates/sui-framework/docs/validator_set.md

     reward_slashing_rate: u64,
     ctx: &<b>mut</b> TxContext,
 ) {
+    // Use the report records for the epoch <b>to</b> compute validators that will be
+    // punished and the sum of their stakes.
     <b>let</b> (slashed_validators, total_slashed_validator_stake) =
         <a href="validator_set.md#0x2_validator_set_process_and_empty_validator_report_records">process_and_empty_validator_report_records</a>(
             self,
             validator_report_records,
             reward_slashing_threshold_bps,
         );

+    // Compute the <a href="stake.md#0x2_stake">stake</a> adjustments of slashed validators, <b>to</b> be taken into
+    // account in reward computation.
     <b>let</b> (total_adjustment, individual_adjustments) =
         <a href="validator_set.md#0x2_validator_set_compute_stake_adjustments">compute_stake_adjustments</a>(
             self,
             slashed_validators,
             reward_slashing_rate,
         );

     // `compute_reward_distribution` must be called before `distribute_reward` and `adjust_stake_and_gas_price` <b>to</b>
     // make sure we are using the current epoch's <a href="stake.md#0x2_stake">stake</a> information <b>to</b> compute reward distribution.
     <b>let</b> reward_amounts = <a href="validator_set.md#0x2_validator_set_compute_reward_distribution">compute_reward_distribution</a>(